karatsu image stripe.jpg

 Important Trip Notes + Details

 Unfortunately we are unable to handle specific dietary requirements, allergies or intolerances on this trip.
+This trip is best suited for those open and eager to enjoy and experience a variety of regional foods.

-As a culinary focused tour, the meals are a main aspect of the week and the more adventurous you are, the tastier this trip will be for you.
-Seafood dishes will feature prominently during this Ace Camp and we recommend you enjoy all kinds of fish + seafood in particular.
 While we won’t be challenging you with the strangest aspects of the food culture, even day-to-day eating in Japan can taste quite different to someone unfamiliar with the cuisine.

 Please note this Ace Camp includes several walking tours, you may be on your feet for a couple of hours at a time.
 We ask you are comfortable walking or standing for long periods.